scmcgowen/MinecraftModDocumenation/docs/API/introduction.md

 All functions, that accept _areaInteractionMode_ as arguments, work with objects in specific radius around it.
 You can get this radius via `getConfiguration()` method.
 Use this parameter to select what objects should to used for operation.

 !!! info
-    You can get available _areaInteractionMode_ for specific APIs on peripheral documentation page
+    You can get available _areaInteractionMode_ for specific APIs on peripheral documentation page.
+All available values is `item`, `entity` and `block`

 !!! warning
     Pretty important to note that a lot of entity interaction will be limited to specific entities.
 For example, Husbandry Automata Core allows to works only with animals.
 Always checks peripheral documentation page to understand its limitation with entities.